apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/tar.md

 - last modification time: the time stamp when the entry was written.

-There are three kind of files stored in a TAR file:
+There are four kinds of files stored in a TAR file:

 - segments: this type of file contains data about a segment in the segment store.
-This kind of file has a file name in the form `UUID.CRC2`, where `UUID` is a 128 bit UUID represented as an hexadecimal string and `CRC2` is a zer- padded numeric string representing the CRC2 checksum of the raw segment data.
+This kind of file has a file name in the form `UUID.CRC2`, where `UUID` is a 128 bit UUID represented as an hexadecimal string and `CRC2` is a zero- padded numeric string representing the CRC2 checksum of the raw segment data.

+- binary references: this file has a name ending in `.brf` and represents a catalog of blobs (i.e. value records) referenced by segments in this TAR file.
+  This catalog is indexed by the generation of the segments it contains.

-- graph: this file has a name ending in `.gph` and contains a representaion of a graph.
+- graph: this file has a name ending in `.gph` and contains a representation of a graph.
 The graph is represented as an adjacency list of UUIDs.

 - index: this file has a name ending in `.idx` and contains a sorted list of every segment contained in the TAR file.

+## Oak TAR file layout

+Before delving into further details, a few words on how Oak names TAR files.
+The convention is to always start with a `data00000a.tar` file.
+As stuff is written to the repository, new TAR files are added, incrementing their count from right to left, thus ending up with `data00001a.tar`, `data00002a.tar` and so on.

+Each time a compaction cycle ends, there is a cleanup phase in which segments from an old generation are purged.
+Those tar files that shrink by at least 25% are rewritten to a new tar generation, skipping the reclaimed segments.
+A shrunk TAR file increases its tail generation character, e.g. from `data00000a.tar` to `data00000b.tar`.

-The layout of the TAR file used by Oak is engineered for perfomance of read operations.
+The layout of the TAR file used by Oak is engineered for performance of read operations.
 In particular, the most important information is stored in the bottom entries.
-Reading the entries from the bottom of the file, you encounter first the index, then the graph, then segment files.
+Reading the entries from the bottom of the file, you encounter first the index, then the graph, then the binary references and finally the segment files.
 The idea is that the index must be read first, because it provides a fast tool to locate segments in the rest of the file.
 Next comes the graph, that describes how segments relate to each other.
 Last come the segments, whose relative order can be ignored.

 At the same time, the layout of the TAR file allows fast append-only operations when writing.
 Since the relative order of segment files is not important,